denzzzzzkkkk/books/README.md

+*books*
-books:this is  a plugin which is used for the list of all books.it contain details of all book title,date of publish,author.
+DESCRIPTION:This is  a plugin which is used for the list of all books.it contain details of all book title,date of publish,author.